Forky Asks a Question

-Forky Asks a Question is a television series of American computer-animated short films produced by Pixar based on the Toy Story franchise, set after Toy Story 4.
+Forky Asks a Question is an American animated television series of short films produced by Pixar Animation Studios based on the Toy Story franchise, and is set after the events of Toy Story 4.
 It is the third Pixar short series, following the Cars Toons and Toy Story Toons.
 The series focuses on the character of Forky (voiced by Tony Hale) as he asks his friends different questions about life.

+The short series was announced in June 2019 during Disney+ Investor Day 2019, before the release of Toy Story 4.
+Bob Peterson created, wrote, directed and narrated the series, and was produced by Mark Nielsen.
+Jake Monaco provided the score for all ten episodes.

-The series aired from November 12, 2019 to January 10, 2020, on Disney+.
+Forky Asks a Question aired from November 12, 2019, to January 10, 2020, on Disney+.
+The series received positive reviews who praised the humor, animation, and script.

-Clancy Brown reprised his role of the Big Bad Wolf, as well as the Big Bad Wolf’s first Pixar Animation Studios TV series.

 Premise

 Set sometime after the events of Toy Story 4, handmade toy Forky asks his friends (the characters of the Toy Story franchise) different questions about life.